dgoffredo/dgoffredo.github.io/content/india3.md

 ![](../site/india3_23_small.jpg)

+We began with another Sikh temple, and along the way there was a quiet street of Jain households.
+After kulfi we rickshawed back to the car, where our guide seemed oddly interested in keeping far away from our driver.

 So ended the street food walking tour.

 On the way back, we stopped to get some cash for tipping Mr. Singh, as it would